MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-aurora-online.md

 ms.topic: tutorial
 ms.custom:
   - devx-track-azurecli
-# customer intent: As a developer, I want to learn how to migrate from Amazon RDS for PostgreSQL to Azure Database for PostgreSQL using the migration service, so that I can simplify the transition and ensure data integrity.
+# customer intent: As a developer, I want to learn how to migrate from Amazon Aurora to Azure Database for PostgreSQL using the migration service, so that I can simplify the transition and ensure data integrity.
 ---

-# Tutorial: Migrate online from Amazon RDS for PostgreSQL to Azure Database for PostgreSQL with the migration service Preview
+# Tutorial: Migrate online from Amazon Aurora PostgreSQL to Azure Database for PostgreSQL with the migration service Preview

-This article explores how to migrate your PostgreSQL database from Amazon RDS for PostgreSQL to Azure Database for PostgreSQL online.
+This article explores how to migrate your PostgreSQL database from Amazon Aurora to Azure Database for PostgreSQL online.

 The migration service in Azure Database for PostgreSQL is a fully managed service integrated into the Azure portal and Azure CLI.
 It's designed to simplify your migration journey to Azure Database for PostgreSQL server.